mohsinshafique7/clays_notes_backend/README.md

        Adjust the values as per your setup if necessary.

 3. **Start the Application**:
-a.
-Create network(if not exists before):
+4. Create network(if not exists before):
    ```bash
     docker create network app-network
    ```
-b.
-Run docker container:
+5. Run docker container:

    ```bash
     docker-compose up